 Each unit contains a mix of short video lectures together with interviews with a range of media experts and signposts to the AGEMI Resources Bank of Good Practices.

-Sign up to watch the introductory video and explore the other thematic units which have been developed so far:
+Sign up to watch the introductory video and explore the other thematic units:

 - Searching for gender-sensitive media policies